The Administrative Policies

 If there are no eligible surviving dependents the accumulated credits will be forfeited.

-Duquesne University, through the Office of Human Resource Management, will be responsible for the administration of the plan internally or through a third party administrator.
+Duquesne University, through the Office of Human Resources, will be responsible for the administration of the plan internally or through a third party administrator.

 The University, through its Benefits and Budget Committees, will review the credit value to ascertain that the allowances for credits meet the financial objectives of the University, while at the same time addressing the needs of retirees to be able to afford medical coverage.